edwin7026/LFX-riscv-isac-task/README.md

 - Considering the coverpoint: [ add : ? : ? : mul ] :: [a=rd : ? : ? : ?] :: [? : rd!=a and rs1!=a and rs2!=a : rs1==a or rs2==a or rd==a : rd==a]
     - This coverpoint is used to check for WAW data hazard
 - Possible Solutions:
-    - A classic and easy way to get rid of data hazards is by appending nop instruction between hazardous instructions in the pipeline
+    - A classic and easy way to get rid of data hazards is by appending nop instruction between hazardous instructions in the pipeline.
+But this is not desired as it contradicts the very need for pipelining
     - Hardware level optimization of pipelining should be implemented. e.g. data forwarding
     - riscv-isac can find and initiate a instruction reordering scheme to be safe from data hazards